LLAMA: The Low-Level Abstraction For Memory Access: Conclusions

 LLAMA's performance is close to native implementations.
 We have shown and benchmarked the update and move phase of an all-pairs n-body simulation, the former being compute-bound with good caching, the latter being memory-bound with streaming characteristics.
 Compared with manually written data structures, we demonstrated that LLAMA's performance on CPUs is on a par for the AoS and SoA mappings.
 AoSoA memory layouts additionally require a different loop structure in the user programs, which LLAMA cannot provide yet.
 On the GPU, we showed that LLAMA versions with suitable memory layouts perform at least as fast as a manual reference implementation.
 Combined with kernel abstraction libraries such as Alpaka, single source kernels, performance portable across multiple hardware architectures, are thus attainable.
 When copying data between different memory layouts, we have shown in a further benchmark that LLAMA's layout-aware copy routines can significantly speed up data transfer and reshuffling of data.
+With the \speccpu 2017 lbm benchmark, we showed that by integrating LLAMA to control the central data structure, we could reproduce the original performance by picking an equivalent memory layout.
+On top of that, LLAMA's Trace mapping allowed us to design a Split mapping to separate hot from cold data.
+By changing a single line of code, we could switch to SoA and various AoSoA layouts, allowing for a rich exploration and giving us a further performance boost.
+The integration into PIConGPU's particle frame list data structure has shown that LLAMA can successfully be used in a highly complex physics simulation, a direction which we want to further explore.

 LLAMA's design is not yet close to native data structure descriptions in C++.
 This is not surprising as we are breaking the C++ paradigm that a data structure definition also defines its memory layout.
-We think LLAMA could greatly benefit from upcoming facilities\cite{layout_attribute, metaprogramming_sutton} proposed for C++ as part of the reflection effort\footnote{ The C++ reflection effort is formally pursued by SG7 of ISO/IEC JTC1/SC22 WG21 (informally: the C++ standard committee) in meetings open to the public.
+We think LLAMA could greatly benefit from upcoming facilities~\cite{layout_attribute, metaprogramming_sutton} proposed for C++ as part of the reflection effort\footnote{ The C++ reflection effort is formally pursued by SG7 of ISO/IEC JTC1/SC22 WG21 (informally: the C++ standard committee) in meetings open to the public.
 Discussed proposals are available at: \url{http://open-std.org/jtc1/sc22/wg21/docs/papers}. } and would like to provide feedback and suggestions.